 Matters are considerably more involved than implied above.

 Wavefunctions are called orbitals by chemists, but this ignores the existence of real and imaginary portions of the complex wave function – where the term 'complex' is being used in the mathematical sense.
 Orbitals should not be considered as being physically real, and in principle no experimental technique can directly observe orbitals.

-- However, the orbital is the square root of the electron density, and on taking the root all phase information is lost, for the same reason the square root of minus 1 cannot be known.
+However, the orbital is the square root of the electron density, and on taking the root all phase information is lost.

 Solutions for the isolated hydrogen atom must be physically spherically symmetric (because the isolated hydrogen atom force field is spherically symmetric) and this gives rise to the 1s, 2s, 3s.. 'shells'.
 But mathematically one also gets 2p, 3p... solutions (lobes) that are not spherically symmetric because theta and phi are defined.
 These angles presuppose x, y, z axes that exist mathematically and allow non-symmetrical solutions.
 Physically these lobes don't exist for any isolated atom, but chemists talk about them when atoms are closely interacting, i.e. they exist in non-uniform fields, where axes and lobes can make physical sense.

 The Schrödinger wave equation can only be solved analytically for one electron systems.
 For multi-electron systems it is necessary to use approximations, and the more electrons are involved, the more severe are the approximations.
 That said, mathematically manipulated orbitals are the foundation of much computational quantum chemistry software.

 We chemists can fool ourselves into thinking that we understand s and p-orbitals, because they can be superimposed upon (mapped to) the easily understandable three dimensional x, y, z Cartesian coordinate system.